websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ## Start a Database Server

 A DXP cluster requires a data source that's accessible to all of the DXP cluster nodes.
-The data source can be a JNDI data source, a database server, or a database server cluster.
+The data source can be a JNDI data source or a direct connection to a database server or a database server cluster.
 Please see the [compatibility matrix](https://www.liferay.com/compatibility-matrix) for the database servers your DXP version supports.
 Please see [Database Configuration for Cluster Nodes](./database-configuration-for-cluster-nodes.md) for more information.

 Create the database server and DXP database:

-1. Start a Maria DB Docker container.
+1. Start a MariaDB Docker container.

     ```bash
     docker run --name some-mariadb -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mariadb:10.2